Retirement planning: The basics

 The following are among the most common retirement savings tools, but others are also available.

 Employer-sponsored retirement plans that allow employee deferrals (like 401(k), 403(b), SIMPLE, and 457(b) plans) are powerful savings tools.
-Your contributions come out of your salary as pretax contributions (reducing your current taxable income) and any investment earnings are tax deferred until withdrawn.
+Your contributions come out of your salary as pre-tax contributions (reducing your current taxable income) and any investment earnings are tax deferred until withdrawn.
 These plans often include employer-matching contributions and should be your first choice when it comes to saving for retirement.
 401(k), 403(b) and 457(b) plans can also allow after-tax Roth contributions.
-While Roth contributions don't offer an immediate tax benefit, qualified distributions from your Roth account are federal income tax free.
+While Roth contributions don't offer an immediate tax benefit, qualified distributions from your Roth account are free of federal, and possibly state, income tax.

 IRAs, like employer-sponsored retirement plans, feature tax deferral of earnings.
 If you are eligible, traditional IRAs may enable you to lower your current taxable income through deductible contributions.
 Withdrawals, however, are taxable as ordinary income (unless you've made nondeductible contributions, in which case a portion of the withdrawals will not be taxable).

 Roth IRAs don't permit tax-deductible contributions but allow you to make completely tax-free withdrawals under certain conditions.
 With both types, you can typically choose from a wide range of investments to fund your IRA.